dcpetty/obsidian/Education/5Concepts.md

 - *Iteration* is one of the [structured programming control structures](https://en.wikipedia.org/wiki/Structured_programming#Control_structures).
 - An *iteration* can be referred to as a *loop*.
 - Common *iteration*s are [`for` (count-controlled loop)](https://en.wikipedia.org/wiki/For_loop) and [`while` (condition-controlled loop)](https://en.wikipedia.org/wiki/While_loop) statements.

+> *Iteration* is typified by program [branch](https://en.wikipedia.org/wiki/Branch_%28computer_science%29)es *backward* in the program *sequence*, because typically instructions may be repeated depending on the program's state.

 ### Function